Visual-Prompt Agent Steering (Cursor Design Mode)¶

 |---|---|---|---|

-| Visual-prompt steering (this page) | Human → agent | Click / sketch / multi-select on running UI | Cursor Design Mode |
+| Visual-prompt steering (this page) | Human → agent | Click / multi-select on running UI | Cursor Design Mode |

-| Frontmost-window snapshot | Human → agent (passive) | Hotkey-bound capture of any app window | OpenAI Codex Appshots (page) |
+| App-window snapshot | Human → agent (passive) | Hotkey capture of any window | Codex Appshots (page) |

-| Interactive canvas output | Agent → human | Agent renders a chart, table, or diagram as response | Cursor canvases, Claude Artifacts (page) |
+| Interactive canvas output | Agent → human | Agent renders a chart or diagram | Cursor canvases, Claude Artifacts (page) |

-Cursor's Implementation¶
+Cursor's implementation¶

 Example¶